All Episodes

 That's exactly right.

-But uh it's either it would be Israel or the United States, and if it's the the United States, again, I I would hope that that we would never ever ever come to that kind of a situation.
+But if either it would be Israel or the United States, and if it's the United States, again, I would hope that we would never, ever, ever come to that kind of a situation.

-Yes, you just said you hope we do get hit or that they do light off a nuke.
+Yes, you just said you hope we do get hit or that they do.

 That would infuriate people.

-Well, if they killed a polar bear by accident, and that might that might be a big thing.
+Well, if they killed a polar bear by accident, now that might be a problem.

-If they nuke somebody like Oprah's house or uh you know, Leonardo DiCaprio or something, that America people get plenty tied.
+If they nuke somebody like Oprah's house or Leonardo DiCaprio or something, America people get plenty tied.

-Uh they might even get upset if they knew Paris Hilton's house.
+They might even get upset if they nuke Paris Hilton's house.

 Oh, absolutely.